 On DAB Digital Radio, BBC Radio Wales and BBC Radio Cymru are transmitted on multiplexes run by commercial broadcasting operators and therefore the transmitters used and areas covered are outside our control.
 We are not currently aware of any plans to expand coverage further into mid Wales.
 Should we get further information about coverage in this area we will, of course, share it with our listeners as soon as possible.

-> When will Radio Wales be available on digital radio in north west Wales?
+>Can I listen on digital radio in north west Wales?

 Digital Radio in south east Wales:

 In July 2013 changes were made to the digital radio (DAB) multiplexes in south east Wales which carry BBC Radio Wales and BBC Radio Cymru.

 This brought digital radio coverage to more than 100,000 additional households, including for the first time the Merthyr Tydfil, Abergavenny, Aberdare and Ebbw Vale areas.

 These changes to digital radio do not affect FM, AM or online BBC radio services.
 They do not affect DAB in North East Wales, nor the other BBC UK DAB services such as BBC Radio 1 or 2.

 In April 2013 digital radio was switched on in Wrexham and north east Wales, so people in those areas can hear BBC Radio Wales and BBC Radio Cymru on their digital radio sets.The two new digital transmitters at Wrexham Rhos and Moel-y-Parc take local digital radio coverage in the area to almost 75% of households.

 BBC Radio Wales is also available on digital radio in Cardiff, Newport, Swansea, much of the south Wales Valleys and now also in many parts of Pembrokeshire and Carmarthenshire.